yusfate4/Bankist-App/README.md

 ### The project

-This project was designed as part of The Complete JavaScript Course 2023.
+This project was designed as part of [**The Complete JavaScript Course 2023**](https://www.udemy.com/course/the-complete-javascript-course/).
 I learned the concept of JavaScript, CSS, and HTML from the tutorial and I built this project along with the tutorial.
 It is responsive on big screen devices.